tjbrailey/Website/content/research.md

 title: Research
 ---

 Here is a list of my projects and works in progress.
-Feel free to give them a read through and leave comments/suggestions!
+Comments and suggestions are appreciated.

 ## Working Papers
 Provisions of Power-Sharing: Assessing the Impacts of Segmental Autonomy \